skippbox/ansible-swarm/README.md

 ## Install Docker 1.12 on all your nodes

 This play downloads the tarball of 1.12 and replaces the existing Docker it is a bit hackish (to say the least).
+Note that 1.12 is still in RC state.

 ```
 $ ansible-playbook bootstrap.yml